 01. Get the right software

-There’s a reason that TikTok became so popular in 2020.
-In our busy, social media-heavy world, people’s attention spans aren’t what they used to be.
-The most common criticism aimed at amateur films, and many professional ones, is that they’re too long.
+There’s a reason that TikTok and Instagram Reels have become so popular.
+People have busier lives and more sources of media content than ever, and as a result attention spans aren’t what they used to be.
+The most common criticism received today by amateur films, and many professional ones too, is that they’re too long.

 That doesn’t mean you should cut your half-hour masterpiece down to 30 seconds, but you can certainly improve it by removing anything extraneous.
-Be brutal with your own work – if a line or a shot doesn’t add anything not stated elsewhere, try taking it out and see if the video flows better without it.
+In video editing like in any kind of editing, it serves to really be brutal with your own work – if a line or a shot doesn’t add anything not stated elsewhere, try taking it out and see if the video flows better without it.

 03. Cut on action

-When cutting from one angle on a scene to another, the cut can look jarring.
+A cut from one angle on a scene to another can sometimes be jarring.
 This often happens when you’re using different takes, but it can even be a problem when you have two cameras on the same take.
-One way to make edits look smoother is to cut midway through an action, rather than when things are static.
+One little video editing tip that can help make edits look smoother is to cut midway through an action, rather than when things are static.

-For example, in a scene where a person walks across a room and sits down, start on a wide and cut to a close-up as they’re sitting.
+For example, in a scene where a person walks across a room and sits down, start on a wide and cut to a close-up as the person is sitting, not once they've sat down.
 This looks smoother and helps cover up slight continuity errors, as the viewer’s eye will be distracted by the movement.

 04. Cut away from speakers

-If you linger on one person speaking, your video can look static, so knowing when to cut is a vital entry in our list of video editing tips and tricks.
-To improve pace, cut away to other visuals as speech continues.
+Knowing when to cut when people are speaking is another vital video editing tip.
+If you linger on one person speaking, your video can look really static.
+To improve pace, it's usually better to cut away to other visuals as speech continues.
 For example, when editing a vlog in which you speak to the camera, consider adding B-roll illustrating what you’re talking about.

 In scenes with two or more people, it’s often more valuable to see the person who isn’t speaking than the person who is.
 So, at some point while Person A is speaking, try cutting to Person B. If they give an interesting non-verbal reaction, this can add an extra element, such as enhancing drama or comedy.